Libra

 Peptides deviating from the mean by more than 2 standard deviations were removed.

-A minimum intensity thresshold of 20 counts was used.
+A minimum intensity threshold of 20 counts was used.
 The software additionally

 removes peptides in which a channel mass is not found.
 IC is an abbreviation for